-I-2-1-85.Clarification of Appeals Council Remand Orders
+I-2-1-85.Requesting Clarification of Appeals Council Remand Orders - Policy

-Last Update: 1/14/13 (Transmittal I-2-87)
+Last Update: 3/2/15 (Transmittal I-2-134)

-B. When Clarification May Be Appropriate
+C. When Clarification May Be Appropriate

-The directive(s) violates law or agency policy, or carrying out the directive(s) may require the ALJ to violate law or agency policy.
+The directive(s) violates law or agency policy, or carrying out the directive(s) may require the ALJ to violate law or agency policy;

 The directive(s) is based on a factual or clerical error, and the error results in a directive(s) that cannot be carried out or a directive(s) that is unclear based on the actual facts.

 The AC directs the ALJ to request a consultative examination to evaluate the claimant's mental impairments.
-The claimant is in a confinement facility for an extended period of time, and the confinement facility will not allow a consultative examination while the claimant is confined.
+The claimant is in a confinement facility for an extended period of time, and the facility will not allow a consultative examination while the claimant is confined.

 The ALJ disagrees with the AC's finding that the claimant had “good cause” for failing to appear at the scheduled hearing.